chrisUsick/phaserTest/readme.md

 ## Installation
 First you need to install Node.js.
 Gulp is built in Node.js.
 You can think of Node.js as a scripting shell in some ways (it can do lots more though).
 [Download Node.js here](https://nodejs.org/en/)

 Use NPM to install some global dependencies.
 Run the following command in a command line.
-`$ npm install bower gulp`
+`npm install -g bower gulp` or on Mac `sudo npm install -g bower gulp`

 Next, get the source code of the project.
 The simplest way is to click the 'save chrisUsick/phaserTest to your computer and use it in Github Desktop'  button to download the code using Github desktop. (you may need to install github desktop first)